Updated January 31, 2023

 While manufacturers have to ensure the quality and consistency of ingredients that go into a final pharmaceutical product, they must also employ measures for the proper control of unwanted impurities in drugs and drug ingredients.

 Standards for the identity, strength, quality and purity of drug products and their ingredients are developed by the U.S. Pharmacopeial Convention (USP).
 These standards are enforceable by the U.S. Food and Drug Administration (FDA) as part of the overall safety net that helps to protect public health with regard to drug quality.
-Recently, USP announced that its new standards for elemental impurities in drug products will be implemented on January 1, 2018.

 Where elemental impurities come from

 Elemental impurities include substances such as arsenic, cadmium, lead and mercury, which can appear in a final drug product through various routes.
 They can occur naturally as a result of their presence in the ground from which materials are sourced, be added intentionally as part of a product’s synthesis (e.g., as a catalyst in chemical reactions), or be introduced inadvertently (e.g., interactions with processing equipment during manufacturing).

 There are concerns about the ability to control for quality—particularly when products and ingredients come from so many sources, both domestic and non-domestic.

 Ultimately, manufacturers of drug products and ingredients are responsible for assuring conformance to FDA requirements and USP standards, no matter what the source of their materials.
 As more ingredients come from varied sources, applying modern, scientifically sound quality standards will help protect both manufacturers and—more importantly—patients.